solana-labs/example-helloworld/README.md

 More information about how Solana works is available in the [Solana documentation](https://docs.solana.com/) and all the source code is available on [github](https://github.com/solana-labs/solana)

-Futher questions?
+Further questions?
 Visit us on [Discord](https://discordapp.com/invite/pquxPsq)

 ## Learn about the client